Ajay3007/Ajay3007.github.io/learning/dsa/Strings/string-basics.md

 - `wstring` (wide strings)

 For DSA interviews:
-ðŸ‘‰ ASCII-based problems are 95% of what you need ðŸ‘‰ Unicode only matters in advanced parsing tasks
+👉 ASCII-based problems are 95% of what you need
+👉 Unicode only matters in advanced parsing tasks